JuliaSIMD/spmd_blog/posts/orthogonalizing_loops.md

 We recover a perfectly-normal triple-loop matrix multiplication which can be straightforwardly optimized via register and cache tiling.

+Once we get such a solution, we can test if it is satisfiable with respect to the dependency constraints.
+If so, we can add them as constraints before running the ILP solver to produce a schedule.

 <!---
 Let `L` be the vector of loop ind vars, so `L = [i, l, j]`, and `I_{X}` be the set of indices for array `{X}`.
 Then let `I_{X} = A_{X} * L`